Vancouver: In August, Samuel Simonyi-Gindele gave a missionary report on the work in Biula, Angola at the Victoria Drive assembly.

 Cancún: The believers in this area appreciated visits this summer from Gilberto Torrens, Angel Davila (Venezuela), and Marcus Cain.

 Hermosillo: Abisai and Carmen Vieyra are presently residing in this city, and have rented a hall in the area of the city where they were brought up.
 Nightly gospel meetings commenced on August 13 and were continuing into September with encouraging interest.
-The help of Tim Woodford for the first week, and Dan Harvey for the second week, was much appreciated.
+The help of Tim Woodford for the first week was much appreciated.
 Ten thousand Seed Sower texts and invitations were given out by the local believers prior to the commencement of the gospel meetings.

 Ciudad Obregón: The assembly enjoyed a week of Bible readings on the book of James led by Paul Thiessen.